EddieRydell/word_hunt_solver/README.md

 This is a program to find words in GamePigeon Word Hunt quickly so I can beat Prabhleen.
 It takes a string of 16 characters describing the 4X4 grid and then outputs words that can be found in the grid by moving horizontally, vertically, and diagonally.
 It uses a recursive pathfinding algorithm and can usually find all words up to 10 letters long almost instantly.

 This program uses the SOWPODS scrabble dictionary as its reference.
-I'm not sure what dictionary GamePigeon uses, but all of the words I've found so far seem to count for Word Hunt.
+I'm not sure what dictionary GamePigeon uses, but most of the words I've found so far seem to count for Word Hunt.

 ## Usage